FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/effectivecost.md

 ### Concerning Amortization Approaches

-The amortization of the purchase should be amortized using a methodology determined by the provider that reflects the needs of their customer base and is proportional with the Quantity In Pricing Unit and the time granularity of the line item.
+Eligible purchases should be amortized using a methodology determined by the provider that reflects the needs of their customer base and is proportional with the Quantity In Pricing Unit and the time granularity of the line item.
 Should a practitioner desire to amortize relevant purchases using a different approach, the practitioner can do so using the [Billed Cost](#billedcost) for the line item representing the initial purchase.

 ## Content constraints